drug-design/course/docs/chapters/molecular-similarity.md

 #### Surface-Based Descriptors

-Surface-based descriptors do not employ points on a regular grid or the atom centers to describe a molecule:  instead they use points on the molecular surface for this purpose.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/surface-based-descriptors-3987a882'><i class='fa fa-play' aria-hidden='true'></i></button>Surface-based descriptors do not employ points on a regular grid or the atom centers to describe a molecule:  instead they use points on the molecular surface for this purpose.
 By doing this, encoding is simplified from a 3-dimensional problem in the case of grids to a 2-dimensional surface.
 Methods such as GRIND or MOLPRINT fall into this category.

 ![](https://media.drugdesign.org/course/molecular-similarity/surf_based_desc.png){: loading=lazy }